 These fishes are also present in the freshwater lagoons, but they mostly prefer rivers with moderate and fast flow and are located not more than 500 meters above sea level.

 The fishes have also been artificially settled in some waters in the South of Florida state.
 Salvini Cichlids are of Belize found in the central parts of tributaries and rivers.

-The capacity of the water tank is estimated to be 150 litres if there is a couple of adult fish.
-You can also add more fishes by estimating the volume of water to be around 30 to 40 litres for one fish.
+The capacity of the water tank is estimated to be 150 liters if there is a couple of adult fish.
+You can also add more fishes by estimating the volume of water to be around 30 to 40 liters for one fish.

 Some snags or caves can also be added in the tank so that they serve as a shelter for the fishes and also give a good look to the tank.
 The tank water should be clean and there should be low levels of nitrites and ammonia.

 There is an external filter required to keep these fishes healthy and daily renewal of water up to 30% should be maintained.
 Also, it is good to have a heater with a thermostatic switch in the tank.
 If you want to add some lighting to the tank, make sure it is moderate.

 The Cichlids like to hide in the shadow of caves, snags, and floating plants.